irmen/Tale/docs/source/index.rst

     >> look

-      [Essglen Town square]
+      [Town square]
-      The old town square of Essglen.
+      The old town square of the village.
 It is not much really, and narrow streets quickly lead away from the small fountain in the center.
       There's an alley to the south.
 A long straight lane leads north towards the horizon.